Or1g3n/nvim/README.md

             notebook_metadata_filter="-all"
             cell_metadata_filter="-all"
             ```
-    - **To initializing a new notebook, run the following nvim command**
+    - **To initializing a new notebook, run the following in command mode:**

        **💡 Note:** To enter command mode, press `:` from normal mode.